 Although the island contains over a hundred glaciers, they only make up about a tenth of the land.
 In addition, animals don’t live on the ice here like they do in the arctic circle.
 Food would be too scarce, so the natives have always stayed close to the ocean.

 Most Icelanders do not behave as if they believe in the existence of elves; they just don’t deny the possibility.
-Not wishing to state categorically whether they exist or not, is perhaps a mark of respect for cultural heritage.
+Not wishing to state categorically whether they exist or not is a way of respecting their cultural heritage.

-Plans to build highways and buildings have indeed been altered to avoid elf homes.
-Again, this is probably more an appreciation for culturally significant sites.
+Plans to build highways and buildings have indeed been altered to avoid elf homes, but this is probably more out of respect for culturally significant sites.

 (Fairly) Accurate Generalizations About Icelanders

 Valdi’s is a particularly popular spot, located near to the harbor.
-All of the fresh ice cream you eat in the country is made from Icelandic dairy.
+All of the fresh ice cream eaten in the country is made from Icelandic dairy.

 One of Icelanders' most popular social activities is visiting a hot pool.
 And why wouldn’t they, with as much naturally heated geothermal water as they could want and fairly cold temperatures?